NEOGENOMICS INC. CLASS ACTION - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 6, 2023

 NEW YORK, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has filed in the United States District Court for the Southern District of New York against NeoGenomics Inc. ( NEO) (“NeoGenomics Inc.”) and certain of its officers and directors on behalf of investors who purchased NeoGenomics securities from February 27, 2020 through April 26, 2022, inclusive.
+19, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has filed in the United States District Court for the Southern District of New York against NeoGenomics Inc. (NASDAQ: NEO) ("NeoGenomics Inc.") and certain of its officers and directors on behalf of investors who purchased NeoGenomics securities from February 27, 2020 through April 26, 2022, inclusive.

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.